Vietnam.vn - Nền tảng quảng bá Việt Nam

 The pair of objects VFTS 243 consists of a giant star and a mysterious black hole - Photo: ESO

-According to Science Alert, the pair of objects targeted is VFTS 243 in the Large Magellanic Cloud - a satellite galaxy of the Milky Way galaxy containing Earth.
+According to Science Alert, the pair of objects targeted is VFTS 243 in the Large Magellanic Cloud - a satellite galaxy of Earth's Milky Way galaxy.

 VFTS 243 consists of a black hole and a companion star.
 The system shows no signs of the supernova explosion that would have accompanied the formation of the black hole.

-An international research team led by astrophysicist Alejandro Vigna-Gómez from the Niels Bohr Institute (Denmark) and the Max Planck Institute for Astrophysics (Germany) has come up with the most convincing explanation yet: In addition to dying brightly, giant stars also have a sudden type of death.
+An international research team led by astrophysicist Alejandro Vigna-Gómez from the Niels Bohr Institute (Denmark) and the Max Planck Institute for Astrophysics (Germany) has come up with the most convincing explanation yet: In addition to dying brightly, giant stars also die suddenly.

-“If a person were standing looking up at such a star that was about to collapse completely, at the right moment it could appear to suddenly go out and disappear from the sky,” said Dr. Vigna-Gómez.
+“If one were standing looking up at such a star that was about to collapse completely, at the right moment it could appear to suddenly shut off and disappear from the sky,” said Dr. Vigna-Gómez.

 So what happens to stars after they die?